coldfix/website/2017/06/11/git-unpack.rst

 Okay, we're ready to rewrite.
 Instead of the single filter-branch command, we proceed now in two phases.

-First, rewrite the trees using the python module (parallelized).
-This creates a file ``objmap`` where it stores for each top level tree, the hash of the tree with which it should be replaced:
+First, rewrite the trees using the python module (parallelized):

 .. code-block:: bash